- Blog Categories

 The project management professional (PMP) course and activities included under the three components of the PMI Talent Triangle™ for the candidates to meet the 60 PDU bundle requirement prescribed by PMI are as follows:

-You can choose from one of the following options under Education in order to earn the 35 PDUs under the CCR program offered by the Project Management Institute (PMI)®:
+You can choose from one of the following options under Education in order to earn the 35 PDUs under the CCR program offered by the Project Management Institute (PMI)®.
+Many professionals prefer PMP renewal PDU courses that align with the Talent Triangle to meet this requirement efficiently.

 1. Course or Training